Designing for Safety: Using Active, Passive Strategies to Mitigate Risks

 - Jun 28, 2018

-- By Jackie Peck, AIA, LEED AP, and Brian Lapham, AIA
+- By Brian Lapham, AIA and Jackie Peck, AIA, LEED AP

 While summer vacation takes most of our attention away from the school violence dominated the news cycle in the spring, the reality has not changed for students, staff, and administrators.
 The issue is especially acute at colleges and universities, where multiple buildings, open spaces, pedestrian walkways, and skyway systems challenge even the best campus police.
 With all of those physical attributes, providing necessary safety and security is a complex challenge.
 Architects and designers confront these challenges with comprehensive approaches to safety and security.